LOG680-gr01-eq5/oxygencs-grp-1-eq5/README.md

 ## Setup

-- Duplicate the env.exemple.py file to env.py
+- Duplicate the .env.exemple file to .env

-You need to setup the following variables inside the new env.py file:
+You need to setup the following variables inside the new .env file:

 - HOST: The host of the sensor hub and HVAC system.
 - TOKEN: The token for authenticating requests.